KINGjetkong/backends-for-openbb/widget-examples/ssrm_mode/README.md

-# SSRM AgGrid Backend - Quickstart Guide
+# SSRM AgGrid Demo Backend - Quickstart Guide

 This guide will help you set up, customize, and run the Server-Side Row Model (SSRM) AgGrid backend service for any dataset and database.

-This is useful when you have more than 200,000 rows and notice performance issues while using the service.
+This demo uses fake financial data for demonstration purposes and is useful when you have more than 200,000 rows and notice performance issues while using the service.

 ## 📋 Overview